TedHusted/awake/awake.md/awake.md

 “My mom just pinged,” says Julie.
 “Gotta bounce.”

 Roman stands up and walks with Julie towards the door.
 At the threshold, the couple turn and embrace.
 Julie’s heart flutters as their lips touch.
-Over the link, Roman whispers “You’re so dishy.”
+Out loud, Roman whispers, “You’re so dishy.”

 ###